flutter/website/src/docs/release/breaking-changes/template.md

 {% comment %}
 A technical description of the actual change, with code samples showing how the API changed.

+Include examples of the error messages that are produced in code that has not been migrated.
+This will help search engine find the migration guide when people search for those error messages.
 {% endcomment %}

 ## Migration guide